Understanding Greek Prepositions and Their Cases for English Learners

 Introduction to Greek Prepositions and Cases

 Greek prepositions are words that link nouns, pronouns, or phrases to other words within a sentence.
-Unlike English, Greek prepositions often require the noun that follows them to be in a specific grammatical case.
+Unlike English, Greek prepositions require the noun or pronoun that follows them to be in a specific grammatical case.
 Understanding which case a preposition governs is essential for mastering Greek grammar.

 Accusative Case